vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 Let’s start with a little bit of history and talk about the fine folks at [thoughtbot](https://thoughtbot.com/) who are responsible for this popular Ruby gem.
 Back in 2007/2008 [Joe Ferries](https://github.com/jferris), CTO at thoughtbot, had had it with fixtures and started to cook up his own solution.
 Going through various files to test a single method was a common pain point while dealing with fixtures.
 Put differently and ignoring all kinds of inflexiblities, that practice also lead to writing tests that don’t tell you much about their context being tested right away.

-Not being sold on that practice made him checkout various solutions for factories but none of them supported everything he wanted.
-After his first attempt, Factory Girl made testing with fixture data more readable, DRY and also more explicit by giving you the context for every test.
+Not being sold on that practice made Joe check out various solutions for factories but none of them supported everything he wanted.
+So he came up with Factory Girl which made testing with test data more readable, DRY and also more explicit by giving you the context for every test.
 A couple of years later, [Josh Clayton](https://twitter.com/joshuaclayton), Development Director at @thoughtbot in Boston, took over as the maintainer of the project.
-Since then the project has grown steadily and has become a go-to solution in the Ruby community
+Over time this gem has grown steadily and became a “fixture” in the Ruby community.

-What’s the main pain point that’s being solved today?
+Let’s talk more about the main pain point Factory Girl solves.
 When you build your test suite you’re dealing with a lot of associated records and with information that’s changing frequently.
 You want to be able to build data sets for your integration tests that are not brittle, easy to manage and explicit.
 Your data factories should be dynamic and able to refer to other factories—something that is in part beyond YAML fixtures from the old days.
 Another convenience you want to have is the ability to overwrite attributes for objects on the fly.
 Factory Girl allows you to do all of that effortlessly—given the fact that it is written in Ruby and a lot of Metaprogramming witchraft is going on behind the scenes—and you are provided with a great domain-specific language.

-Building up your fixture data with this gem can be described as easy, effective and overall more convenient.
+Building up your fixture data with this gem can be described as easy, effective and overall more convenient than fiddling with fixtures.
 That way you can deal more with concepts than with the actual columns in the database.
 But enough of talking the talk, let’s get our hands a bit dirty.

 + ### Fixtures?